-(2) In particular the statement must set out its policy on -
+In particular the statement must set out its policy on -

-- a) the provision of information and publicity about the Scheme to members, representatives of members and Scheme employers; - b) the format, frequency and method of distributing such information or publicity; and - c) the promotion of the Scheme to prospective members and their employers.
+the format, frequency and method of distributing such information or publicity;

+the promotion of the Scheme to prospective members and their employers.

-(3) The statement must be revised and published by the administering authority following a material change in their policy on any of the matters referred to in paragraph (2)."
+The statement must be revised and published by the administering authority following a material change in their policy on any of the matters referred to in paragraph (2)."

-2. Who We Communicate With
+Who We Communicate With

-Scheme Members (Current, Deferred, Pensioner, Dependant); Representatives of Scheme Members; Prospective Scheme Members; Human Resources Services (HR) and Service Managers; and Scheme employers; Elected Members of the Joint Pensions Committee; and Local Pension Board.
+- Scheme Members (Current, Deferred, Pensioner, Dependant)

+- Representatives of Scheme Members

+- Prospective Scheme Members

+- Human Resources Services (HR) and Service Managers

+- Scheme Employers

+- Elected Members of the Joint Pensions Committee (JPC)

+- Local Pension Board (LPB)

+- External bodies:

+- o Her Majesty's Revenue & Customs (HMRC)

+- Department for Levelling Up, Housing & Communities (DLUHC)

+- o Trades Unions